Family Encyclopedia >> Home & Garden

 Step 9

-Quickly nail down the siding with 2-inch pointed nails to hold it flat against the wall and prevent it from shifting.
+Immediately secure the panel with 2-inch finish nails to hold it flush against the wall and prevent slippage.

 Step 10